kuhe/createElement/README.md

 Avoid the class of errors caused by over or under-binding events, the need to correlate class/id/tag, or waiting for your elements to appear on the document.
 Leave classNames for styling.

 Bind events to elements created in memory, before they are attached to the document.
+Write/append to the document when you are ready to give an interactive element to the user, not to query or store intermediate application states.

 #### Related Information